jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/ansibleTowerDeployment/module5/lab1.rst

   |image6|

-The repository for this lab is public, ansible.cfg instructs Ansible Tower where it needs to lookup Ansible specific object (Roles and Playbooks)
+The repository for this lab is public_, ansible.cfg instructs Ansible Tower where it needs to lookup Ansible specific object (Roles and Playbooks)

   |image7|

-Return to the `Projects` Tab.
+Return to the `Projects` Tab and scroll to the bottom of the page.
 We need to update our Ansible Tower from Source Control, as our source goes through changes we want to make sure whatever we are working with is the most current.

 ``Update`` from source by clicking on the loop icon.